 The leading ingredient that is most abundant in hemp plants is CBD.

-• CBC (Cannabichromene): CBC is very scarce in the hemp plant, so a proprietary blend of these ingredients are used to maximize effectiveness.
+This cannabinoid is very scarce in the hemp plant, so a proprietary blend of these ingredients are used to maximize effectiveness.

-• CBG (Cannabigerol): CBG has been growing in popularity as CBD gains more traction.
+Has been growing in popularity as CBD gains more traction.

-• THC (Tetrahydrocannabinol): THC has been shown to increase appetite and fight free radicals with an antioxidant property.
+This is perhaps the best-known cannabinoid.
+It has been shown to increase appetite and fight free radicals with an antioxidant property.
 This cannabinoid can be found in full spectrum CBD oil products in very small amounts but will be below the limit of 0.3 THC because the hemp plant does not produce high levels of THC, thus causing no psychoactive side effects.

 Something to think about.
 Even though full spectrum CBD only has a trace amount of THC, there is a slight possibility of a false positive drug test if you’re consuming high doses on a regular basis over a long period of time.